 - Find your location on the map on this page.
 Note which is your source water area. - Go to this column in the tables on the following pages to find the parameter you are interested in.
-Remember - no news is good news! - This column notes the highest amount that the State Water Board or the USEPA allows.
-This amount is usually not as low as the public health goal in the next column. - This column lists the public health goal.
+Remember no news is good news! - This column notes the unit of measurement for the contaminant.
+For more information about these units see the Definitions section above. - This column lists the maximum contaminant level (MCL).
+The MCL is the highest level of a contaminant that is allowed in drinking water.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water. - This column lists the public health goal (PHG).

 At that amount or lower, there is no known or expected risk to health from the parameters' presence in drinking water.
 Not all listed parameters have state or federal goals. - Find the column that corresponds to the source water that primarily serves you.
-This is the amount of the parameter detected in your area's water. - The last column lists how the parameter typically gets into your drinking water.
+This is the amount of the parameter detected in your area's water. - 7 The last column lists how the parameter typically gets into your drinking water.